General Officer Biography

 2003 Joint Air Commanders Course, Air Warfare Center, Nellis AFB, Nev.

-2009 Master in Strategic Studies with Distinction, Air War College, Maxwell AFB, Ala.
+2009 Master in Strategic Studies, with Distinction, Air War College, Maxwell AFB, Ala.

 2010 Joint Air Operations Planning Course, LeMay Center for Doctrine, Maxwell AFB, Ala.

-2019 Joint Force Air Component Commander (JFACC) certification as deputy commanding general, Royal Canadian Air Force, 1 Canadian Air Division, Winnipeg, Manitoba
+2019 Joint Force Air Component Commander certification as deputy commanding general, Royal Canadian Air Force, 1 Canadian Air Division, Winnipeg, Manitoba

 2020 Capstone General and Flag Officer Course, Fort Lesley J. McNair, Washington, D.C.